-School Planners will be available to all students K-12 at no charge to the student.
+School Planners will be available to all students K-6 and to 7-12 students who want one at no charge to the student.
 We feel that the value of the planners as an organizational tool and means of communication between the school and home are well worth the investment.
 Please see that your children get the maximum benefit from this daily planner.